-For applicants who move address to within our priority admission area (as defined in 8.2) following application to us, and who submit an on time application to their home local authority including AGSB as a preference, the new address will not be considered prior to 1 March 2022 but may be considered following 1 March 2022.
+For applicants who move address to within our priority admission area (as defined in 8.2) following application to us, and who submit an on time application to their home local authority including AGSB as a preference, the new address will not be considered prior to 1 March 2023 but may be considered following 1 March 2023.
 Thereafter, the provisions set out in section 9 above apply in full.

-10.1 Successful applicants who leave our priority admission area (as defined in paragraph 8.2) before 31 December 2022 will have their place reviewed.
+10.1 Successful applicants who leave our priority admission area (as defined in paragraph 8.2) before 31 December 2023 will have their place reviewed.
 As a result of this review (if it is shown that the address previously given was misleading or fraudulent) the place may be withdrawn if, as a result of the misleading or fraudulent information, the applicant had been promoted to a higher priority on the School's admissions criteria.

-10.2 Parents must inform the School of any changes to their home address at all times and applicants who move out of our priority admission area after the point of application will be considered from their new address with immediate effect.
+10.2 Parents must inform the School of any changes to their home address at all times and applicants who move out of our priority admission area after the point of application will be considered from their new address with immmediate effect.

-11. In Year Transfer Applications Year 7- Year 11
+11. In Year Transfer Applications Year 7 - Year 11

-11.1 Applications must be made through Trafford Council Application Portal which can be found at: https://www.trafford.gov.uk/residents/schools/school-admissions/Admissions.aspx
+11.1 Applications must be made through Trafford Council Application Portal which can be found at https://parentportal.trafford.gov.uk/web/portal/pages/home.
 Applicants will be invited to attend the next scheduled assessment and qualified applicants will be ranked using their scores in the assessments (taking into account the provisions set out in sections 11.2 and 11.3 below).

-In order to facilitate the admissions and appeals process applications close on the 20th May.
+In order to facilitate the admissions and appeals process applications close on 20 May.
 Applications received after that date will be considered from September of the next academic year.

-11.2 Assessments Years 7-9
+11.2 Current Year 7 - Year 9